johnpalermo/sap.payroll.resources/payroll_schema_k000_notes.md

-# Technical Notes for Payroll Schema K000 and Payroll Driver RPCALCK0
+# Technical Notes for Payroll Driver RPCALCK0 using schema K000

 ## Table of Contents